-- The quality and length of the project (Will it be a full-time, or nearly full-time commitment through most of the summer?
-Is it well thought out?
-Is it innovative, creative, or ground-breaking in some way?) - The quality of the written proposal: Is it well written?
+- The originality or distinctiveness of the proposed project. - The applicant's potential for carrying out an excellent project. - The likely contribution of the project to enhancing the knowledge, understanding, and perspectives of the applicant and other Steinbrecher Fellows - The quality of the written proposal: Is it well written?
 Does it include all required pieces? - The value and clear connection of the experience to future career goals.